lunarphp/lunar/docs/src/installation.md

 ### Going with Meilisearch

 ::: tip Recommended
-Meilisearch is the recommended search driver for GetCandy.
+Meilisearch is the recommended search driver for Lunar.
 :::

 If you're on OSX then you can use [Takeout](https://github.com/tighten/takeout) which makes installing Meilisearch via Docker a breeze.